Tunisian-GitHub-Community/Book-notes/README.md

 `Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.`

 ## the Decorator Pattern
+The Decorator Pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

+Example: You have a superclass that have a hundreds of subclasses that are nearly the same (they have a 1% diffrence between each other).
+    → We need to allow classes to be easily extended to incorporate new behavior without modifying existing code But how ?
+The answer is to wrap the subclass with decorators.
 `Classes should be open for extension, but closed for modification`
-* The decorator Pattern attacks additional responsabilities to an object dynamically.

 ## the Factory Pattern
 * The factory pattern lets a class defer instantiation to subclasses.